-During the year the Board's outstanding debt for installment purchases increased by \$108,796.
-This increase is not considered significant and occurred during the normal operations of the Board.
+During the year the Board's outstanding debt for installment purchases decreased by \$281,849.
 The Board is limited by North Carolina General Statues with regards to the types of debt it can issue and for what purpose that debt can be used.
 The County holds the majority of the debt issued for school construction.